uit-no-old/incoming/README.md

 Incoming!! is in development.
 Most of it is in place and works.
 It can already be used, but we don't consider it and the API stable yet.

 At the present stage of development, Incoming!! can already be deployed together with an individual application, or centrally in your organization.
-However, for the latter case to be viable, Incoming!! should be able to scale out with several server instances in order to provide enough upload bandwidth.
-This was always in the backs of our heads during design and implementation, and is the next major feature we will implement.
+However, for the latter case to be viable, Incoming!! should be able to scale out with several server instances in order to provide ample upload bandwidth.
+This has always been in the backs of our heads during design and implementation, and is the next major feature we will implement.

 Usage example